 Believe it or not, the concept of cloud computing technologies has actually been around since the mid-1990s; back then, it had a more complex name: “on-demand infrastructure.”
 How has this technology evolved over the past two decades to become the immensely powerful phenomenon it is today?

-From basic web server architecture to simple database management and from less-than-technical email applications to minimal disk space, the original web hosting services we born around the 1990s and exploded in popularity during the dot-com era (1995-2001).
-Some of the earliest shared hosting companies included ValueWeb, Interland and HostGator.
+From basic web server architecture to simple database management and from less-than-technical email applications to minimal disk space, the original web hosting services was born around the 1990s.
+It then exploded in popularity during the dot-com era (1995-2001).
+Some of the earliest shared hosting companies included ValueWeb, Interland, and HostGator.

 Around 1998, virtual private servers (VPS) arrived on the scene.
 By offering some more flexibility and administrative root access, VPS solutions offered a significant step up from shared hosting capabilities of the past.

 Early VPS hosting companies provided servers that offered occasional infrastructure on demand, slight resource-size flexibility, multi-tenancy, automated provisioning, and the convenience of monthly, quarterly or annual billing cycles.

 For businesses that needed stricter security measures and more stable resources, dedicated hosting solutions that were developed soon after the release of VPS did the trick.
 These servers offered more power along will complete administrative access and control of server resources.

 These dedicated servers did not provide multi-tenancy, network flexibility, or scalability.
 However, providers supplied both managed and unmanaged dedicated hosting options, giving customers the ability to choose between relying on professionals to maintain the architecture or employing an IT department to handle it.

 The launch of Amazon Web Services in 2006 really began to change the industry.
 Between 2007 and 2010, several managed hosting companies developed and released a more scalable and more virtualized Infrastructure as a Service (IaaS) offering.
 Today, this is referred to as grid/utility computing.